 Remove the screws (B) securing the backhead assembly (06A) to the housing assembly (04), and separate the assemblies.
 Remove and discard the gasket (06B) or O-ring (O).

-The shaft bushing (06AE) may be damaged during removal.
+The throttle bushing (06AE) may be damaged during removal.
 Do not remove the throttle bushing unless replacement is required.
-Due to tight tolerances, the throttle bushing sleeve (06AD) must be removed from the backhead in order to replace the shaft bushing.